vplauzon/GramParser/documentation/quickstart.md

 }
 ```

 We can therefore control the verbosity of the analysis returned by the API.
 Some parser have special keywords for those, refering to *tokens* for the rules returning no details.
-PAS threats them just as rules and we can define where we want details.
+GramParser threats them just as rules and we can define where we want details.
 In general we want to breakdown where we need the sub information.
 In this case, having each character individually is just noise.

 For more information about controlling verbosity , see this [article about children details](documentation/children.md).